jpmcWorkers/jpmcWorkers.github.io/docs/issues.md

 	* Sustainability is Work-from-Home.
 (Hybrid model seems to be the sweet-spot for most.)

 * Corporate Governance
+	* Transparency: Lay bare the real reasons management chooses to do things.
 	* Worker representation on the board

 ## Focus by Job Category: